rh-telco-tigers/cnv-demos/README.md

 ## Prerequisites

-This README assumes that you already have OpenShift Virtualization installed, and you have storage avaialble to you.
+This README assumes that you already have OpenShift Virtualization installed, and you have storage available to you.
 Please see [Installing OpenShift Virtualization](https://docs.openshift.com/container-platform/4.6/virt/install/preparing-cluster-for-virt.html) for instructions on how to prepare your cluster and install OpenShift Virtualization.

 You will need the following tools installed on your machine to interact with the OpenShift cluster as well as the OpenShift Virtualization operator.
 * oc -